AtilaKzlts/Airflow-Campaign/README.md

 + Tableau was used to create live dashboards that visualized the campaign performance metrics.
 This enabled the marketing team to view real-time insights and track the campaigns on a monthly basis.

+**Email Notification System**
++ Once the entire process is complete, an automated email is sent summarising the campaigns' key performance metrics such as total impressions, clicks and cost.
++ The email includes links to a live Tableau dashboard and Google Sheets for detailed review and analysis.

 -----